 Texas teen shot in chest at high school; suspect on the loose, police say

+Texas teen shot, killed at high school; suspect on the loose, police say

-A teen was fatally shot Tuesday afternoon at a high school near Houston.
+A teen was shot and killed Tuesday afternoon at a high school near Houston, and the shooting suspect is on the loose, police said.

 Emergency crews were seen performing CPR as the student was carried on a stretcher to an ambulance outside Bellaire High School.
 The student was shot in the chest, sources told KHOU 11.
 The school district confirmed the student’s death.